Bad credit loans

 Unsecured loans: 49.9% APR Representative (variable).
 Ocean Finance is a trading style of Intelligent Lending limited.
 We are a credit broker working with a panel of lenders to find you a personal loan.

 Homeowner loans are secured against your property.
 We are a broker and we arrange secured loans from a panel of lenders.
 We receive commission upon completion.
-A fee of 10% of the net loan amount, set at a minimum of £995 and capped at a maximum of £3995 is payable upon completion and can be added to your loan.
+A broker fee of 12% of the net loan amount, set at a minimum of £995 and capped at a maximum of £3995 is payable upon completion and can be added to your loan.

 How easy is it to get a loan with bad credit?